terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 ## Part III - Read pairing

-I pair forward and reverse reads using the SEQPREP program available at https://github.com/jstjohn/SeqPrep .
+Assuming your forward and reverse reads are expected to overlap, then I pair them using the SEQPREP program available at https://github.com/jstjohn/SeqPrep .
 I use the default settings and specify a minimum quality of Phred 20 at the ends of the reads and an overlap of at least 25 bp.
 The command pair runs the script runseqprep_gz.sh .
 I check the read stats by running the gz_stats command described in Part II.
+If your reads do not overlap, then I proceed to Part IV to trim the primers.

 ```linux
 pair _R1.fq.gz _R2.fq.gz